Using heatmaps is like being Jason Bourne.

 If you notice poor-performing posts, you can tweak your settings to make them more relevant.

 Want to see how traffic sources differ in their click engagement?

 Confetti has you covered.

-The great thing about Confetti for this analysis versus standard heatmaps is that Confetti lets you drill down even deeper.
+One area where Confetti outperforms standard heatmaps for this analysis is that Confetti lets you drill down even deeper.
 You can find out which type of traffic is most likely to keep browsing, and which type is bouncing.

 Gone are the days of keyword stuffing and awkward pipes (Like | This) in title tags.

-You don’t want to mislead users in pursuing a higher CTR, however.
+That being said, you don’t want to mislead users for the sake of pursuing a higher CTR.